Dosburg Online

 Dosburg Online is the thirty-third album by Klaus Schulze.
-It was originally released in 1997, and in 2006 was the twenty-first Schulze album reissued by Revisited Records.
+It was released in 1997, and in 2006 was the twenty-first Schulze album reissued by Revisited Records.
 Dosburg Online was released after Schulze's Silver Edition and Historic Edition 10-disc CD box sets, as well as Jubilee Edition 25-disc CD box set, technically making this album his seventy-eighth.
 This is the second of two reissues not to feature a bonus track (the other being Miditerranean Pads).

 Track listing

 All tracks composed by Klaus Schulze, except where noted.